Keiskamma Altarpiece

 | Contributor | — |

-| Photographer | — |
+| Photographer | Robert Hofmeyr |

 | Description |

-This image records Dr. Carol Hofmeyr, physician and founder of the Keiskamma Art Project, delivering an address within the Cathedral Church of St. James. [maybe not need it] Under the Gothic Revival arches of the Toronto cathedral, Hofmeyr’s presence serves as a physical articulation of the human connection she considers the project’s central theme.
-By mobilizing over 130 artists in Hamburg to document their local reality, she facilitated a transition from social silence to international visibility.
-This moment at AIDS 2006 marks the realization of her effort to prove that visual storytelling functions as a bridge between the people of Hamburg and the world, anchoring the survival of a community within a global narrative of persistence. |
+This image records Dr. Carol Hofmeyr, physician and founder of the Keiskamma Art Project, delivering an address within the Cathedral Church of St. James.
+Hofmeyr occupies a role that bridges clinical medicine and community-led creative practice.
+Her leadership emerged during a period of profound medical scarcity and political denialism in South Africa, where she posited that art could hold suffering and provide a sense of meaning when pharmaceutical answers were inaccessible.
+This moment at the AIDS conference 2006 marks the realization of her effort to prove that visual storytelling functions as a bridge between the people of Hamburg and the world, anchoring the survival of a community within a global narrative of persistence. |

 | Language | — |